ineededformypi/ineededformypi/README.md

 - 👋 Hi, I’m @ineededformypi
-- 👀 I’m interested in c++
+- 👀 I’m interested in pcb's
 - 🌱 I’m currently learning c++
-- 😄 Pronouns: he/him or walmart bag
+- 😄 Pronouns: he/him
-- ⚡ Fun fact:i am working on a game
+- ⚡ Fun fact:I am using Linux

 <!---
 ineededformypi/ineededformypi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.